Art in the Hills 2017

 The full story, and a portfolio of images can be seen on Ray’s website, www.rayogden.com

-I have always been influenced by what is around me.
-So in Inverness it was big skies, big seas and fantastic sunsets; in Nottinghamshire it was the trees and now we are in Cumbria it is once again the amazing sky-
+I have always been influenced by what is around me and I like to move colour around and I prefer to use a palette knife.
+In Inverness I painted big skies, big seas and fantastic sunsets; in Nottinghamshire it was the trees and now we are in Cumbria it is once again the amazing sky-

-In the past I have sold my work through several galleries in the Highlands and from various exhibitions -
+In the past I have sold my work through several galleries in the Highlands and from various exhibitions and also in the East Midlands.
+More recently I have had success selling in Penrith, Kirkby Stephen and at Art in the Hills last year.

 I attend as many workshops as I can in order to learn or practice new and different techniques.